IvayloGoranov/Java/README.md

 # Java
-Assignments from educational courses at SoftUni (www.softuni.bg), Bulgaria.
+Assignments from educational courses at SoftUni (www.softuni.bg), Bulgaria, as well as other online learning providers (Telerik Academy, Udemy, edX).
 Code written in Java.